ernesto1/monochrome/builder/java-tools/music-player/src/site/markdown/configuration.md

 weird behaviour on the now playing conky, a new use case may have to be accounted for.

 ### Output file directory
 By default the application will write its output files in the `/tmp/conky` directory.
-The **now playing conky** reads these files for displaying the current track details.
+You can change the output directory by modifying the `outputDir` property.
 ```bash
 /tmp/conky$ ls musicplayer.*
 musicplayer.name            musicplayer.status       musicplayer.track.albumArtPath  musicplayer.track.genre
 musicplayer.playbackStatus  musicplayer.track.album  musicplayer.track.artist        musicplayer.track.title
 ```
-You can change the output directory by modifying the `outputDir` property.
-Do note that the now playing **conky configuration** will have to be **updated** to reflect the directory change as well.

 ### Image cache
-See [album art](albumArt.html) for more context.
+[Album art](albumArt.html) downloaded from the web is stored in the image cache.

+- The location of the image cache directory is driven by the `albumArtDir` property.
+- The `albumCacheSize` property controls the maximum size the cache is allowed to reach.
+Its value is in `kb`.